JCMexplains/writing-for-success-2023/textbook.md

 ## Writing Essays: From Start To Finish

-## 9.1 Developing A Strong, Clear Thesis
+## 9.1 Developing A Strong Thesis

 **Learning Objectives**

-1. Develop a strong, clear thesis with the proper elements.
+1. Develop a strong thesis
 2. Revise your thesis

 Have you ever known a person who was not very good at telling stories?